Using parity-nonconserving spin-spin coupling to measure the Tl nuclear anapole moment in a TlF molecular beam

 An accurate determination of the coupling constant $g_{\rm{Tl}}$ for the two stable isotopes ($^{203,205}$Tl) will allow one to study different contributions to this constant.
 Within the Standard Model, this constant is determined by the strength of nucleon-nucleon parity violating weak interactions \cite{haxton2001atomic, flambaum1997anapole}, which remain poorly understood \cite{gardner2017new}.
-In principle, measurements of nuclear anapole moments can provide new information on these forces \cite{haxton2002nuclear}.
-One of them is due to the interaction of nucleons with a hypothetical static pseudovector cosmic field~\cite{Roberts2014CosmicPNC}.
-The constraint on the proton-cosmic field interaction parameter $b^0_p$, currently obtained~\cite{Roberts2014CosmicPNC} from the limits on the $^{203,205}$Tl anapole moment~\cite{Vetter:95}, can be improved when the constants $g_{\rm{Tl}}$ are measured as proposed here.
+Two prior measurements of $g_{\rm{Tl}}$ based on detection of parity-violating optical rotation in Tl atoms \cite{vetter1995FortsonTlPNC,edwards1995BairdTlPNC} gave results consistent with zero, but with uncertainties comparable to the anticipated value $g(^{205}{\rm Tl})\approx0.5$~\cite{Flambaum:84,GFreview}.
+More accurate measurements of nuclear anapole moment will provide new information on PNC nuclear forces \cite{haxton2002nuclear}.
+In addition, such experiment will be sensitive to spin-dependent interaction with bosonic dark matter, which is predicted by some models.
+One of them consider interaction of nucleons with a hypothetical static pseudovector cosmic field~\cite{Roberts2014CosmicPNC}.
+The constraint on the proton-cosmic field interaction parameter $b^0_p$, currently obtained~\cite{Roberts2014CosmicPNC} from the limits on the $^{203,205}$Tl anapole moment~\cite{vetter1995FortsonTlPNC,edwards1995BairdTlPNC}, can be improved when the constant $g_{\rm{Tl}}$ is measured as proposed here.
 Another prospect is to study a possible contribution due to hypothetical light vector bosons \cite{Dzuba2017Anapole}.
 The nuclear spin independent parity-violation effects due to such beyond-the-standard-model bosons were recently constrained in atomic parity-violation measurements in a chain of Yb isotopes \cite{AntypasNP2019}.